kamaalg/qSound/README.md

    A separate function, test_model, enables predictions on new audio data.
    The input features are scaled using the saved scaler, and the model predicts the intensity value for the new data segment.

-## Running Instructions
+### Running Instructions

-To execute qSound, follow these steps:
+To execute **qSound**, follow these steps:

+1. **Install Dependencies**:
-Install Dependencies: Ensure all the dependencies listed in the prerequisites section are installed.
+   Ensure all the dependencies listed in the prerequisites section are installed.
 Use Python 3 for compatibility and package management.

+2. **Run the Main Script**:
-Run the Main Script: The primary execution point for the application is final_script.py.
+   The primary execution point for the application is `final_script.py`.
 Execute this script to launch the program.

+3. **Pre-Trained Models**:
-Pre-Trained Models: There is no need to retrain the quantum bits or the neural network, as their states have been pre-saved.
+   There is no need to retrain the quantum bits or the neural network, as their states have been pre-saved.
 The system will utilize these pre-trained models for immediate functionality.

-Enjoy exploring the quantum-enhanced audio visualization with qSound!
+Enjoy exploring the quantum-enhanced audio visualization with **qSound**!